jeffreychou777/LOTVS-MM-AU/README.md

 Raw version: [labels_30fps_diffdet_inference](https://pan.baidu.com/s/1ksUAbb0tdpOSKP87tpYUyA?pwd=gwl7)

-*Note*: The refined version is a manually corrected labeled file with a frame rate of 6fps. this is what was used in the paper, and the cocodataset style dataset was obtained from this. raw version is obtained by inference from the [Diffusiondet](https://github.com/ShoufaChen/DiffusionDet) model trained on the refined version data, and raw version is the result of the inference and has not been processed in any way.
+*Note*: The refined version is a manually corrected labeled file with a frame rate of 6fps.
+This is what was used in the paper, and the cocodataset style dataset was obtained from this. raw version is obtained by inference from the [Diffusiondet](https://github.com/ShoufaChen/DiffusionDet) model trained on the refined version data, and raw version is the result of the inference and has not been processed in any way.

 ---